BLOG

 Is GPS tracking an invasion of privacy?

 Not with the right app.
 Baxilancer only tracks time when you enter a designated job site.
-It doesn't track your every move on the weekend.
+It does not track your location outside of work hours or on weekends.
+You control which locations are monitored.

 Does it drain battery?

 Modern GPS geofencing is very efficient.
-It uses significantly less battery than running a GPS navigation app constantly.
+It uses significantly less battery than running a navigation app constantly.
+Most users report negligible battery impact throughout a full workday.

 Stop Losing Billable Hours